A Christmas miracle: Arsenal's young guns ride to Arteta's rescue | Goal.com

 Arsenal’s under-fire manager has had his decisions questioned at almost every turn as results have nosedived during the past two months, but against Chelsea he got things spot on.

-Perhaps he was helped by Willian and David Luiz missing the game due to illness, but he was still brave enough to give Emile Smith Rowe his first start in more than year in a frontline which also contained Bukayo Saka, Gabriel Martinelli and Alexandre Lacazette.
+Perhaps he was helped by Willian and David Luiz missing the game due to illness, but he was still brave enough to give academy graduate Emile Smith Rowe his first start in more than year in a frontline which also contained 19-year-olds Bukayo Saka and Gabriel Martinelli alongside Alexandre Lacazette.

 Pierre-Emerick Aubameyang was fit again after injury, but the club captain was left on the bench.